 Course Handicap is the number of handicap strokes a player receives before Handicap Allowances, on a specific course and set of tees, as determined by the Slope Rating.

-- A player's 18 hole Course Handicap is determined by multiplying their Handicap Index by the the Slope Rating of the course/tees being played, dividing by the neutral Slope Rating of 113 and rounding to the nearest whole number.
+- A player's 18 hole Course Handicap is determined by multiplying their Handicap Index by the the Slope Rating of the course/tees being played and dividing by the neutral Slope Rating of 113.
+In England, Wales and Ireland this is rounded to the nearest whole number (when playing in Scotland the full unrounded number is used).

 - For example, for a man with a 20.1 Handicap Index playing from the White tees at Mapperley: